d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-api.md

 ```

 The following code shows how to implement our random search optimizer from the
-previous section in this API:
+previous section in this API.
+As a slight extension, we allow the user to
+prescribe the first configuration to be evaluated via `initial_config`, while
+subsequent ones are drawn at random.

 ```{.python .input  n=4}
 %%tab all